 Picture a sunny day on the York campus with students and faculty gathering in an outdoor theater nestled in the hillside next to the library.
 Envision students performing Shakespeare productions as they were originally intended, playing jazz and orchestral music, or singing choral compositions en plein air.
 Imagine enjoying these performances as the sun slips behind the hillside, creating a colorful backdrop.
 With your investment, York School is ready to make this dream of an outdoor performance and gathering space a reality.

-To continue providing students with cutting-edge education in an inspiring learning environment, York is raising funds to build the first new facility on campus in 14 years: The Gawain Family Theater.
+To continue providing students with cutting-edge education in an inspiring learning environment, York is building the first new facility on campus in 16 years: The Gawain Family Theater.
 Designed to accentuate the natural beauty of the campus, the theater will be a versatile, inviting space that gives the feel of intimacy while increasing audience capacity for events—our current theater seats only 90.

 We envision student presentations, debates and panel discussions, guest speakers and performances--every conceivable activity happening in an outdoor facility in the Classical Greek tradition.
 The venue will provide students with a collaborative, creative arena to discuss, explore, and even act out the challenges of a contemporary world.

 The Gawain Family Theater will provide a new space for the community to gather.
 From our student-led assembly, "Break" to class meetings to lunchtime conversations and more, students will connect with each other, surrounded by the natural beauty of the sunny York hill.